joescii/lift-ng/README.md

 ## Change log

+* *0.5.4*: **BREAKING CHANGE:** Renamed `BindingActor` to `NgModelBinder`.
+Decomposed `NgModelBinder` so it is possible to specify:
+  * `BindingDirection` by mixing in `ToClientBinding`, `ToServerBinding`, or both for 2-way binding
+  * `BindingScope` which defaults to per-request (i.e. per page load) and can be scoped to the session like the original `BindingActor` behavior by mixing in `SessionScope`
-* *0.5.3*: Fixed handling of `BindingActor` initial values.
+* *0.5.3*: Fixed handling of `NgModelBinder` initial values.
-Fixed usage of `CometListener` with `BindingActor` by reversing the order in which the named/unnamed `BindingActors` are rendered.
+Fixed usage of `CometListener` with a 2-way session-scoped `NgModelBinder` by reversing the order in which the named/unnamed comet actors are rendered.
 Fixed support for Lift 3.0-SNAPSHOT.
 Enhanced automated testing to cover 2.10/2.5, 2.10/2.6, 2.11/2.6, and 2.11/3.0 Scala/Lift versions.
 * *0.5.2*: Resolved [Issue #5](https://github.com/joescii/lift-ng/issues/5), where the deployment context path appeared twice in the path to the `liftproxy.js` resource.
 Dropped support for Lift 3.0 compiled against Scala 2.10.
 * *0.5.1*: Corrected a bug exposed by 2-way binding that our [early-arrival mechanism](https://github.com/joescii/lift-ng/issues/1) to not work if `angular.js` files are specified at the end of the HTML.
-Made it possible to add binding actors in the HTML templates without introducing an extra element.
+Made it possible to add `NgModelBinders` in the HTML templates without introducing an extra element.
 Thanks to [Antonio](https://twitter.com/lightfiend) for [the suggestion](https://groups.google.com/forum/#!topic/liftweb/1SJ6YNzpBEw)!
-* *0.5.0*: Introduction of 2-way client/server model binding.
+* *0.5.0*: Introduction of 2-way client/server `NgModel` binding.
 Added support for Scala 2.11 against Lift editions 2.6 and 3.0.
 * *0.4.7*: Updated to work on pages that are in subdirectories.
 See [Pull Request #4](https://github.com/joescii/lift-ng/pull/4).
 Thank you [voetha](https://github.com/voetha) for the contribution!
 * *0.4.6*: Minor correction to resolution for [Issue #1](https://github.com/joescii/lift-ng/issues/1) to correctly allow messages to begin dequeuing without waiting for a new message.
 Added `includeJsScript` parameter to `Angular.init()` to give developers the ability to download the `liftproxy.js` their own way, such as via [head.js](http://headjs.com/).